Jcvic1/testShop/README.md

 # Database

-Using default sqlite database, test products already added
+Using default sqlite database for developement and postgresql in deployment, test products already added

 # Admin